dougeby/IntuneDocs/intune-user-help/how-to-encrypt-your-windows-device.md

 # How to encrypt your Windows device

-To protect your company or school data, your IT administrator might require you to encrypt your Windows device.
+To protect your company or school data, your company support might require you to encrypt your Windows device.
 If you have a Windows Phone, and you have enrolled it, your device will be encrypted automatically if encryption is required.

 If you have a desktop device, follow the instructions below to encrypt it.